joeyp96/Josephp_Project1SD/README.md

 Instructions on how to run the program:
 - requirements to run:
 - Python 3.11
-- google-generativeai - pip install google-generativeai
+- google-generativeai - pip install google-generativeai (included on github actions)
 - grpcio - pip install grpcio
 - grpcio-tools - pip install grpcio-tools